gharials/dev-path/docs/internet-web/web-pages.md

 ### How HTML forms work

-A website not only _displays data_ to users.
-It also _takes data_ from users.
+Only _displaying data_ to users is not sufficient for a real-world website.
+It must also be able to _take data_ from users.
 In HTML, forms are used for that.
 A form is just an HTML element.
 It has a number of nested input elements of various types and a submit button.
 When a user clicks the submit button, all the inputs in the form are passed (*submitted*) to the server through an HTTP request.

 A server has a URL for receiving the form data.
 The URL is set in the `action` attribute (e.g., `<form action="/submit">`) of the form.
 Additionally, the request method (either `GET` or `POST`) can also be set with the `method` attribute (e.g., `<form action="/submit" method="POST">`).
 When a user submits the form, the browser sends an HTTP request to the `action` URL with the form fields included in the request body.